foo-software/ghost-graphql/packages/ghost-graphql/README.md

 ## Custom Implementation Example

-In most custom implementations, you'll only need to import resolvers so below is an example how that can be done.
+In most custom implementations, you'll only need to import resolvers.
 For implementations that are more complicated - it is possible to import any part of this package, including data sources, types, etc - just take a look at [what is exported](src/index.ts).

 #### Example